icanhaspii/icanhaspii.github.io/README.md

   <BR>
   <li><B>TShark</B></li>
     <ul>
-      <li>You can extract ip addresses from a Pcap using Tshark: <a href="https://osqa-ask.wireshark.org/questions/38071/how-to-extract-ip-addresses-from-cap-file-to-text-file"></a>>You can extract ip addresses from a Pcap using Tshark</li>
+      <li>You can extract ip addresses from a Pcap using Tshark:</li><a href="https://osqa-ask.wireshark.org/questions/38071/how-to-extract-ip-addresses-from-cap-file-to-text-file"></a>
       <BR>
 To extract just the destination ip, type the following command: